shirabiton/shirabiton/README.md

 From June I am free to work,

-so I am currently looking for a software development position that will challenge me and utilize my abilities.
+so I am currently looking for a Full Stack development position that will challenge me and utilize my abilities.

 ## 📞 Concat me